nghiatran0106/PCG-Heart-Murmur-Detection/README.md

 Saved best checkpoint ...
 ```

-If the smoke test runs successfully, the training pipeline is ready.
+If the smoke test runs successfully, the OOP training entrypoint is working.

 ---

-## 10. Train One Full Fold
+## 11. Train One Full Fold

 Train fold 0: